5 Tips to Build an Omnichannel Marketing Strategy in 2024

 Depending on the goals and communication channels, create custom workflows

-Once the goals and communication channels are identified, you can use automation tools to create custom workflows that deliver personalized messaging and offers across all touchpoints.
+Once the goals and communication channels are identified, you can use customer service automation tools to create custom workflows that deliver personalized messaging and offers across all touchpoints.

 Here is an example showing how you can retain users and trigger further purchases with email and mobile push notifications.